Great-Sun-Group/greatsun-dev/avatar/context/current_project.md

 - Regularly commit changes and push to the repository
 - Keep all team members updated on progress and any roadblocks
 - Schedule regular check-ins to ensure the project is on track

+Add avatar summary of commit based on diff